The Horizontal-S maneuver

 The first maneuver of the 2015 International Miniature Aerobatic Club (IMAC) Advanced Known program is identified as a Horizontal-S. Not only does this figure contain numerous individual aerobatic elements—such as rolls in different directions and a positive snap roll combination—it also stresses the notion that a pilot should always execute each aerobatic maneuver while following the Aresti figures.
 All maneuvers, unless noted, are continuous after the pilot begins a sequence.

 The size of one figure will impact another.
-In the case of the Horizontal-S, immediately after this maneuver is flown the modeler must execute a Split-S. If enough altitude is not gained during the first maneuver, there may be downgrades on the Split-S. The airplane could run out of altitude, changing the radius size!
+In the case of the Horizontal-S, immediately after this maneuver is flown, the modeler must execute a Split-S maneuver.
+If insufficient altitude is gained during the first maneuver, there might be downgrades on the Split-S. The airplane could run out of altitude, changing the radius size.

-In this month’s column, I will provide an overview of the Horizontal-S from the 2015 Advance Known schedule, then transition into various flight, basic setup, and judging techniques to help fliers improve their scores on competition day.
-Without further hesitation, let’s begin!
+In this column I provide an overview of the Horizontal-S from the 2015 Advanced Known schedule, then discuss flight techniques, basic setup, and judging considerations to help fliers improve their scores on competition day.

 Horizontal-S Overview